BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 ## What’s next?

-We will continue improving the solution.
-For example, we are thinking about removing the annotations on HPAs to replace them with a new dedicated CRD.
+We will continue to improve the solution.
+For example, we are thinking about removing annotations on HPAs and replacing them with a new dedicated CRD.

 All contributions are welcome, don't hesitate to come and exchange with us on GitHub if you want to use the solution, we would be delighted.